Abdeslam Ouaddou Provides Update Concerning His Future at Orlando Pirates

 “I’m not someone who is driven by contracts.
 Unlike some coaches, I’m fortunate enough to have choices because I spent 17 years playing professional football.
 I can decide whether I want to continue or take a step back.

 “What I was trying to explain is that after 11 months at a club of this size, the workload can feel like two full years elsewhere.
-Psychologically, I felt drained, and I simply wanted people to understand that reality.
+Psychologically, I felt drained, and I simply wanted people to understand that reality," he added.

 “It has nothing to do with pressure because pressure is something I’ve dealt with throughout my career.
 I can handle that.
 The important thing is that people remember I’m human, not a machine.